poshi1865/spent/README.md

 ```

 Installation:
-requirements: gcc
-clone this project, go into the project folder and run:
+Clone this project, go into the project folder and run:
 ```
 chmod u+x install.sh
 ./install.sh